BEFORE & AFTER SCHOOL CARE PARENT HANDBOOK

 Children should be dressed for active indoor and outdoor play.
 A change of clothes is recommended.
 Parents will supply their children with insect repellant and or sunscreen if necessary.
 YMCA Before and After School program will not purchase, provide, or apply insect repellant and sunscreen on participants.
 Items brought to the program by your child must be labeled and we expect children to be responsible for their personal belongings.
 Please leave toys, money, video games and players, iPods or other MP3 players, cell phones and anything not allowed by your child’s school district at home.
 The Y cannot credit or compensate for lost, damaged or stolen items.

-PARENTAL NOTIFICATIONS
+PARENTAL COMMUNICATION

 Parent/guardian notifications may be made in writing via letters, emails, fliers and/or signage at the parent table at each site.
 Notifications may also be made by phone calls or directly in person by site staff.
 Open communication is very important to the success of your child’s Y experience.
 Conferences may be requested at any time by emailing the Program Director.
 Activity schedules, menus and other pertinent information will be available for you to view at the parent table.